AtomMaterialUI/material-theme-docs/docs/pricing.md

 ## Disclaimer

-Since version 6.0.0 the plugin is now a paid plugin.
+Since version 6.0.0 the plugin is now a freemium plugin.

-Previous versions are still available for free, but further updates will only be available on the Paid Version.
-There's also a 30-day free trial.
+That means that the plugin is completely free to use, but some functionalities and extra features are only available for subscribed users.

+There is also a free trial to test out those features before subscribing.

 **Thanks for your support for all these years, I couldn't have done it without you!!!**
-{:class='card-panel error'}
+{:class='card-panel warn'}

 ### Price Lists